kyma-project/lifecycle-manager/docs/contributor/resources/05-modulereleasemeta.md

 ### **.spec.beta**

 The **beta** flag defines if the module is a `beta` module.
-If marked as `beta` module, it is only synced to SKRs where the Kyma CR is marked with the label `"operator.kyma-project.io/beta": "true"`.
+If marked as `beta`, it is only synced to SKRs where the Kyma CR is marked with the `"operator.kyma-project.io/beta": "true"` label.
 This includes the ModuleTemplates related to this module.

 The default value is `false`.

 ### **.spec.internal**

 The **internal** flag defines if the module is an `internal` module.
-If marked as `internal` module, it is only synced to SKRs where the Kyma CR is marked with the label `"operator.kyma-project.io/internal": "true"`.
+If marked as `internal`, it is only synced to SKRs where the Kyma CR is marked with the `"operator.kyma-project.io/internal": "true"` label.
 This includes the ModuleTemplates related to this module.

 The default value is `false`.